canonical/rawfile-localpv/docs/fips.md

 ### Future work

-* Using a custom Python build without the builtin hashes, and possibly linked to a static FIPS-compliant OpenSSL.
+* Using a custom Python build without the built-in hashes, and possibly linked to a static FIPS-compliant OpenSSL.

 <!-- LINKS -->